kscalelabs/rdme-docs/docs/KOS/services-1/imu-service-client.md

 ---
 title: IMU
-excerpt: The IMU service client
+excerpt: >-
+  The IMUService provides methods to interact with the Inertial Measurement Unit.
 deprecated: false
 hidden: false
 metadata: